dmitry-ivanov/laravel-testing-tools/README.md

 #### `dontSeeInArtisanOutput()`

-Check if artisan output doesn't contain specified string:
+Assert that the given string is not seen in the artisan output:

 ```php
 $this->dontSeeInArtisanOutput('Universe');
 ```

-You can pass the path to the text file:
+Also, you can pass the file path:

 ```php
 $this->dontSeeInArtisanOutput('wrong-needle.txt');